PinkyRabbit/aws-ec2-static-deploy/README.md

 ## Deploy configuration

-To run the deployment, you need to configure the following variables in the github repository:
+To run the deployment, you need to configure the following variables (secrets) for your github repository:

 ### REMOTE_USER and EC2_SSH_KEY